 You may not be catching any mice due to the placement of your traps.

-As mentioned previously, a mouse’s natural instincts will help it to avoid danger.
+As mentioned previously, a mouse’s instincts will help it to avoid danger.
 There is no point in placing a trap in the middle of a room.
-There is no way that a mouse is going to walk brazenly across an open space for a smidgen of peanut butter.
+There is no way a mouse will walk brazenly across an open space for a smidgen of peanut butter.

 Mice will always stay close to walls, so this is where you need to place your traps.
 The corners of rooms and dark, covered places are also good options.